google-ai-hackathon-2024/.github/profile/README.md

 3. ***Enhancing Understanding***: The LLM model-based chatbot not only provides answers about the conversation but also serves as an educational resource.
 By offering relevant information and context, it helps users deepen their understanding of the conversation and related topics.
 Users can expand their knowledge through interactions with the chatbot.

 4. ***Distortion and Interpretation***: Conversations can be misinterpreted or distorted over time.
 By providing accurate transcriptions and consistent summaries, 🎙️*MinuteTaker AI*🚀 helps prevent this distortion and ensures that the original intent is preserved.
-With the public link at the end of the process, your conversation can be shared to your friend or colleagues without any interference.
+With the public link at the end of the process, your conversation can be shared with your friends or colleagues without any interference.

 ## Accomplishments that we're proud of